 I originally experimented with using an Eggtimer Apogee kit.
 This was attractive because it was relatively simple and lightweight, not to mention cheap, but it required soldering, a weakness of mine.

-Since the Eggtimer Apogee was a failure, I opted instead for just purchasing a standard dual deployment altimeter, a Missileworks RRC3, that I could grow into with future projects.
+Since the Eggtimer Apogee was a failure, I opted instead for just purchasing a standard dual deployment altimeter, a Missileworks RRC3, that I could grow into with future projects (it then happened to fly on our 15′ hybrid rocket at FAR-OUT as a redundant deployment altimeter).
 I also decided to strip down a basic commercial car GPS tracker, although it didn’t end up working on the flight and led to a long walk through the desert.

 Once all the new hardware was fully tested, I prepared the vehicle for flight and made the trek back up to FAR for my L2 certification attempt.
 After getting 40/40 on the L2 exam, it was time to fly.
-I was nervous because Southern California was being hit with the first tropical storm in a century, but the FAA COA permitted flights through cloud cover and the FAR staff were extremely helpful.
+I was nervous because Southern California was being hit with the first tropical storm in a century, but fortunately this was a low apogee flight.

 For my L1 flight, I used 1/4″ rail buttons for 1010 rails.
 However, Rick Maschek encouraged me to use the larger 1015 rail buttons for when I returned to FAR for my L2.
 On my second trip, I was extremely glad of this change since it enabled me to use a 20′ rail, which was definitely necessary considering the wind speeds.